 One way to automate a lot of these things, is to have money taken out of your account every month that is put straight into your portfolio.

-If you want a 3-Fund portfolio, you can pick those three funds, designate your allocation presentation, and automate it.
+If you want a 3-Fund portfolio, you can pick those three funds, designate your asset mix, and automate it.

 A few clicks and you are done.